 In fact, the future of medicine may no longer have specialties like cardiology or neurology or gastroenterology, but new specialists like “inflammologists” who focus on precisely these sorts of root causes of disease.
 In the meantime, it’s up to you to keep a close eye on your own “fire within” — and to take the steps (like those described above) that will keep them from smoldering out of control.

-For more on inflammation, see “Fighting Inflammation” in the July/August 2004 archives.
+For more on inflammation, see “Fighting Inflammation”.

 Simply put, when your core systems are out of balance, they make fertile ground for the roots of illness.
 When they are in balance, they become the keys to creating wellness and vitality: